What is the process for making a warranty claim on undercarriage parts for excavators?

 Evidence Type What to Capture Why It Helps

-- Any part numbers or brand markings
+- Any part number or brand markings

-- The surrounding parts and machine
+- Surrounding parts and the machine

 Videos - The part failing during operation (if safe)

-- Machine movement showing the issue (e.g., track skipping)
+- Machine movement showing the issue (e.g., track jumping)

 Written Description - What happened? (e.g., "track link cracked")